 Gravity, age, skin laxity, post-partum anatomy, or a combination of these take their toll on our once perky breasts.
 Many women opt for a breast surgery so that they can restore their youthful profile.
 Often they consult for breast augmentation surgery, only to realize that augmentation alone will not provide the lift required to reach their goal of having perky breasts once again.
 In these cases, the Mastopexy or breast lift is performed at the same time as augmentation.
 Especially for women who have had children, the rapid increase and decrease in breast size during and after pregnancyleaves the stretched skin with little elasticity.
 Even women who have never had children experience skin laxity as they age.
 They too seek breast enhancement surgery.
 Women may opt for the augmentation and the lift or just the lift.
 Either way, breast lift surgery is performed using the same techniques.

-At North Shore Aesthetics, your breast lift surgery will be performed while you are under IV sedation.
+At North Shore Aesthetics in Chicago and Northbrook, your breast lift surgery will be performed by Dr. Schlechter, while you are under IV sedation.
 The length of time for the surgery ranges from one to three hours depending on which approach your surgeon uses for your case.
 There are different approaches to breast lift surgery, the traditional lift, the periareola lift and the crescent lift.
 Nipple position has a lot to do with which approach would provide you optimal results.
 Your plastic surgeon will discuss each approach with you during your consultation and upon examination, explain which approach is best for you.
 For women with nipple position on the lower half of the breast and poor skin elasticity, a traditional breast lift is what the surgeon may recommend.
 With this approach, the incisions are around the areola, down the front of the breast and under the breast in the area called the inframmary crease.
 Once the excess sagging skin is removed, the incisions are closed and the nipple placement is at the center of the breast.
 For women who do not require the full traditional lift may be candidates for aperiareolar lift, which is less involved.
 This approach requires two incisions, one around the areola and once around the first incision.
 Your plastic surgeon will remove the donut shaped ring of excised skin and tighten the shin; thus repositioning the nipples to their rightful place on the center of the breast.
 An even less invasive lift, called a crescent lift involves making a small incision at the top of the areola allowing the surgeon to lift up on the area for better nipple position.
 Your doctor will recommend which approach will give you optimal results,

 As with all breast surgery, you leave our office wearing a light support, hook front bra, which we provide.
 The recovery nurse will review the post-operative instructions that you went over during your pre-op appointment with your cosmetic coordinator.
 You may not perform any heavy lifting or do anything to increase your heart rate for the first two weeks after surgery.
 It is important not to remove the bra or bandages until seen at your first post-op appointment, which is scheduled within three days of your surgery.
 You may sponge bathe in the interim.
 After your first post-operative appointment, you may resume showering along with any of your normal daily activities that do not require heavy lifting.
 Since there is not a lot of pain associated with breast lift surgery, most patients do well with taking extra strength Tylenol for the first few days post-op.
 Your doctor will prescribe a stronger pain medication, but often patients opt not to take it.